 Croatia became the 28th EU member in July 2013, whilst the former Yugoslav Republic of Macedonia (FYROM), Montenegro and Serbia have been officially accepted as prospective members.
 Albania and Bosnia and Herzegovina have applied.

 2013 saw a breakthrough in dialogue between Serbia and Kosovo.
 Though Kosovo declared independence from Serbia in 2008, its international status remains undecided.
 Thanks to the EU's commitment to brokering talks, the 2 parties reached a landmark agreement in April 2013.
-This was a testament to the persistence of High Representative Catherine Ashton and the Prime Ministers of Serbia and Kosovo, and to the EU's strong commitment to peace and reconciliation in the Western Balkans.
+This was a testament to the persistence of former High Representative Catherine Ashton and the Prime Ministers of Serbia and Kosovo, and to the EU's strong commitment to peace and reconciliation in the Western Balkans.
 It also showed that people and countries in Europe continue to seek closer ties with the EU.

 The ultimate decision-making body in the European Union is the European Council, bringing together heads of state and government from the bloc's 28 countries.
 It meets 4 times a year to define policy principles and general guidelines.

 Federica Mogherini, High Representative of the Union for Foreign Affairs and Security Policy / Vice-President of the Commission